 From Richard Roth, CNN

-“We felt that this would be a fitting ceremonial retirement for an incredible racehorse,” said O’Neill.
+“We felt that this would be a fitting ceremonial retirement for an incredible racehorse,” trainer Doug O’Neill said before the ceremony.
 “There are many fans who traveled from near and far to see I’ll Have Another today, and we wanted to give them a chance to help us send him off to retirement.”

-The horse’s owner, J. Paul Reddam, announced Friday that I’ll Have Another would be retired with a tendon injury one day before he would have attempted to become racing’s 12th horse to win the Kentucky Derby, Preakness and Belmont Stakes, a triumph known as the Triple Crown.
+The horse’s owner, J. Paul Reddam, announced Friday that I’ll Have Another would be retired one day before he would have attempted to become racing’s 12th horse to win the Kentucky Derby, Preakness and Belmont Stakes, a triumph known as the Triple Crown.

-In 1978, Affirmed was the last horse to win the Triple Crown.
-Since 1990, only seven horses have won the first two legs and if I’ll Have Another ran and won the Belmont it would have been horse racing’s first Triple Crown in 34 years.
+Affirmed was the last horse to win the Triple Crown, in 1978.
+Since 1990, only seven horses have won the first two legs.

 The Belmont is considered to be the longest and most grueling of the three Triple Crown races.
 The horses run one complete lap over 1½ miles.
 The Derby is 1¼ miles, and the Preakness is 1 and 3/16 miles.

 The Triple Crown did not acquire its name until Sir Barton won all three races in 1919.
 Just 11 horses have won the prestigious honor, most recently in 1978, when Affirmed grabbed the title.

 Only two other Derby and Preakness winners were unable to run in the final leg of the Triple Crown: Burgoo King in 1932 and Bold Venture in 1936.

 Three decades stand out as having multiple Triple Crown winners: the 1930s with three winners, the 1940s with four and the 1970s with three, most notably Secretariat in 1973.